kornysietsma/twitter-example/README.md

 It might help however to describe all the steps in this app that happen before a Twitter API is called:

 1. At startup, the server ([core.clj](twitter-example/blob/master/src/twitter_example/core.clj)) reads configuration info from `resources/config/config.json`
-1. The server then makes a call to Twitter to get a "request token", based on the application credentials and our local URLs.
-The request token is stored in a global symbol
-    * ideally this would happen after app startup, and the request token would be stored in global state somewhere, with error handling if Twitter was not available!
 1. Then the application starts, and users can load the front page - from here on, most activity is driven from the client side
 1. When a user first loads the "/" page, the [index.html](twitter-example/blob/master/resources/public/index.html) page is loaded
     * this includes view templates - they aren't visible to the user, but loaded by the javascript for rendering page snippets